 As I’ve used Sony Walkman MP3 players since about 2008, I initially checked posts and articles about Sony players.
-However, the same issue applies to multiple brands of MP3 players and to various other devices like digital photo frames.
+However, this problem applies to multiple brands of MP3 players and to other devices like digital photo frames.

 Many people with Sony Walkman players have posted about cover art issues on Sony’s support website.
 But the official replies just tell people to transfer songs using Sony’s Content Transfer software, without explaining why the issue exists.
 I wanted to fix the issue within the music programs I already use (MediaMonkey and Mp3tag) instead of adding another program into the mix.

 After looking on multiple sites, subreddits and software forums, I found three essential criteria for making album art and other tags show up properly on Sony MP3 players.
 (These criteria may apply to other MP3 players as as well, and the “baseline” JPG criteria may resolve issues with car infotainment systems and digital photo frames).

 1) Every song must be tagged using ID3 tag version 2.3.
 2) Every song’s artwork must be embedded into its ID3 tag.
 3) Every artwork image must be a JPG.
 More specifically, it must be a “baseline” JPG rather than a “progressive” JPG.